IP1102/VisaCRUD/README.md

 ## 🚀 The Challenge

 At sherpa°, we help travelers find and purchase the visas they need.
-Your mission is to build a **Products Application** with both client and server components that allows users to perform `at least one` of the following tasks:
+Your mission is to build a **API for visa products** that's production-ready and showcases your expertise.

+**Core Requirements:**
 - Browse all visa products (with pagination and filtering)
 - View individual product details
 - Edit product information
 - Create new products

-**Important:** We don't expect you to complete all features in the 3-hour timeframe!

-Choose your focus and tell us:
-- Build a robust, well-structured API
-- Create an intuitive, responsive UI
-- Strike a balance between both

-The only requirement is that your client and server components successfully integrate with each other.
+**Your Approach:** Build this however you think best demonstrates your skills.
+You might focus heavily on creating a robust, scalable API with comprehensive testing and documentation.
+Or you might build an exceptional user interface with advanced interactions and state management.
+You could also strike a balance between both frontend and backend.
+The choice is yours.

+**What We're Looking For:** Production-quality code that shows your expertise, whether that's in API design, user experience, system architecture, testing strategies, or performance optimization.
+Focus on what you do best and make it great.

+## 💱 Advanced Feature: Currency Conversion (Enhancement)

+**For Senior Engineers:** If you want to showcase advanced concepts like third-party API integration, caching strategies, and error handling, implement real-time currency conversion for visa prices.

+### Requirements
+- **Currency Support**: Design API endpoints to handle multiple currencies
+- **Real-time Conversion**: Integrate with external exchange rate services
+- **Performance**: Consider how to handle repeated requests efficiently
+- **Reliability**: Plan for when external services are unavailable
+- **User Experience**: Handle invalid inputs gracefully

+### Recommended APIs
+**Use one of these (credentials can be created easily):**
+- **ExchangeRate-API** (exchangerate-api.com) - Simple, reliable
+- **Fixer.io** - Professional grade with good documentation
+- **CurrencyAPI** (currencyapi.com) - Modern REST API with good rate limits

+### Consider
+- How will you structure your API to support currency conversion?
+- What happens when exchange rate APIs are slow or down?
+- How can you minimize external API calls while keeping rates current?
+- What's the best user experience for invalid currency requests?

+**This feature demonstrates:** API integration, caching patterns, error handling, performance optimization, and production-ready thinking.

 ## 🚦 Getting Started